pablo-meier/Pablog/posts/2018-03-01-legacy-code.md

 can find the bug, patch it, and the component will work as normal.
 In reality, they have to learn the system, build fixtures to determine and subsequently work around its existing behavior, architect and (re)implement the solution, then gradually remove the fixtures, documenting the whole process.
-Its more akin to a jockey doing surgery on a racehorse as it's running a race.
+It's more akin to a jockey doing surgery on a racehorse as it's running a race.

 So many engineers (rightfully!) fear that they won't get the time, space,